why shop manta sleep

 This means that our sleep can't "restore" us as well as it used to -- which is why so many of us feel exhausted the next day.

-Additionally, a study published in Noise and Health Journal takes things one step further.
-In addition to feeling groggy, noise-interrupted sleep can limit our motor skills, our creativity, impair our judgment, and even make it difficult to remember things.
+Additionally, some studies suggest that noise-interrupted sleep can limit our motor skills and creativity.
+It may impair judgment, and even make it difficult to remember things.

-Finally, according to a recent study published in Sleep Science, there are additional biological consequences of noise pollution.
+Finally, according to ScienceDirect, there are additional biological consequences of noise pollution (2).
 These include an increase in your body's production of adrenaline, a faster heart rate, and even the potential for an increased risk of diabetes, depression, and hyperactivity.

 How To Prevent Noise Pollution From Ruining A Good Night’s Sleep